ravachol/kew/README.md

 sudo pkg install kew         (FreeBSD) brew install kew             (Linux Only, No macOS yet*)
 ```
-*macOs is supported if you build manually.
+*macOS is supported if you build manually.
 See below.

 ### Standalone AppImage for musl systems